Skip to main content

 Plumber component job not runningThe component’s default stage is .pre, which requires at least one other job in a regular stage.
 Override with inputs: { stage: test }

-Two pipelines on the same pushAdd workflow:rules to prevent duplicate branch + MR pipelines (see Quick Start)
+Two pipelines on the same pushAdd workflow:rules to prevent duplicate branch + MR pipelines (see Run with the GitLab CI component)

 Component job skipped on branchThe component runs only on merge request events, the default branch, and tags